BrendonLH/reading-notes/401-notes-python/ten-thousand-game-1.md

     3. Liklihood - to identify if a requirement will be satisfied. will the product do what it is supposed to do.

+## Test Coverage
+from the article here is my uderstanding:

+test coverage is not simply a number you should be aiming for. this can result in bad tests just to satisfy the testing coverage requirement lets say 80%.
+Bad tests are exactly that, bad tests.

+instead, we should be making tests that can allow us to change code without causing production issues and tests should be catching bugs before they get into production.

+overall, making our tests more meanigful is what I gathered from this article.

 ## Things I want to know more about

+are there risk analysis forms in software development?
+When we need to save anything related to risk analysis, are risks stored somehwere that costs money? what exactly are risk meetings and is that part of the agile environment?